vishalcloudyuga/dcos-docs/1.7/usage/service-discovery/virtual-ip-addresses.md

 }
 ````

-We define the `VIP_0` label in the `portMappings` array. `VIP_0` tells DC/OS to reserve that IP:port tuple for our MySQL server, which will make it reachable by other services in the cluster via the VIP `3.3.0.6:3306`.
-The index-based label  allows us to specify multiple VIPs per port.
+The `VIP_0` label is defined in the `portMappings` array. `VIP_0` tells DC/OS to reserve that IP:port tuple for your MySQL server, which will make it reachable by other services in the cluster by using the VIP `3.3.0.6:3306`.
+The index-based label allows you to specify multiple VIPs per port.
 To add a second VIP, add a second `VIP_0` entry:

 ````json
 "portMappings": [